 About Dog Sledding in WA

 Dog sledding is usually depicted as involving long tracks through the snow with large teams of Siberian Huskies and Alaskan Malamutes.
-In Australia, and more specifically Western Australia, snow is impossible to come by.
+In Western Australia, snow is nowhere to be found.
+That’s no problem!

 The sport is definitely not restricted to any specific breeds.
 All the movies show teams of huskies and malamutes, but in our club we encourage owners of any breed to come along and have a go.